 ✓ Visit your doctor to monitor potassium, phosphorous and protein

 See your doctor regularly to keep potassium, phosphorous, protein and other diet needs in order.
-For additional, one-on-one nutrition advice, make an appointment for Medical Nutrition Therapy counseling with one of our dietitians.

 Your nutrition requirements are affected by the type of dialysis treatment you chose: traditional hemodialysis (three times a week), frequent hemodialysis (five to six times a week), or peritoneal dialysis.
 However, there are general guidelines all patients on dialysis should follow.